wg-easy/wg-easy/README.md

 [`docker-compose.yml`](docker-compose.yml), make necessary adjustments and execute `docker compose up --detach`.

+> 💡 If you discover that newly added allowed IPs on the client cannot communicate, you can try setting `net.ipv4.conf.all.src_valid_mark=0` when executing the `docker run` command.

 ### 3. Sponsor

 Are you enjoying this project?
 [Buy Emile a beer!](https://github.com/sponsors/WeeJeWel) 🍻